Majors: History & Theology

 Year of Graduation: 2009

-Graduate School: I am earning my M.A. in Museum Studies from Johns Hopkins University.
-It is an online program, which includes an on-site seminar, and I expect to graduate in May 2014.
+Graduate School: In May 2014 I earned my M.A. in Museum Studies from Johns Hopkins University.

 What path did you follow to arrive at your current job?